mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 1. `xxd` converts `echo`'s hex-encoded bytes to binary-encoded bytes.
 1. `zig build run` compiles and executes my byte counter program, counting the number of binary-encoded bytes that `xxd` emitted.

-The only difference between `zig build run` and `./zig-out/bin/count-bytes` was that the second command runs the already-compile app, whereas the first one recompiles the app.
+The only difference between `zig build run` and `./zig-out/bin/count-bytes` was that the second command runs the already-compiled app, whereas the first one recompiles the app.

 Again, I was dumbfounded.